sans-blue-team/DeepBlueCLI/README.md

 DeepBlue and DeepWhite currently use Sysmon events, 1, 6 and 7.

 Log SHA256 hashes.
-Others are fine; DeepBlueCLI will use SHA256.
+Others are fine; DeepWhite will use SHA256.